opensvc/docs.opensvc.com/source/compliance.rulesets.rst

 ARG_MAX / envp
 ^^^^^^^^^^^^^^

 As OpenSVC is executed on operating systems, it is dependent on their limits.
 Among them, ARG_MAX and envp maximum values can be exceded by the compliance data.
-On Unix systems with low limit values, huge ruleset list presented to system can hit the envp limit (environment related), while complex ruleset with many informations inside can hit the ARG_MAX limit (argument related).
+On Unix systems with low limit values, huge ruleset list presented to system can hit the envp limit (environment related), while rulesets with many rules inside can hit the ARG_MAX limit (argument related).
-You can get detailed informations on `Sven Mascheck's page <http://www.in-ulm.de/~mascheck/various/argmax/>`_ (mirror available `here <_static/argmax.html>`_)
+You can get detailed information on `Sven Mascheck's page <http://www.in-ulm.de/~mascheck/various/argmax/>`_ (mirror available `here <_static/argmax.html>`_)